Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 * Insertion of data to a data store (PostgreSQL 9.1) is performed automatically.
 * Source files to recreate the structure of the data store are available.
 * Unit testing of data processing operations is provided by a test suite implemented through Python's `unittest`.
-* Data operations are reported using email notifications including plots as graphic summaries.
+* Data operations are reported using **email notifications including plots as graphic summaries**.

 ### Project Documentation ###